Kif11/anticap/README.md

 ### Spoofing

-If mac address has a Internet connection set it as your current one.
+If mac address has an Internet connection set it as your current one.

 ## Additional Info